einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 We can use these 5 hex values to color things on our site like body text, headers, background colors, buttons, etc. Because of their association to the image, we can give our web pages a greater sense of design coherence by coordinating these colored elements into a color _"theme."_

+In the next section, we'll copy these hex values into our external style sheet.

 * * *

 <a id="stylingdivs"></a>
 ## 5. Styling the Divs

+Previously, we'd assigned ID selectors to each `<div>` element below our navbar.
+We'll use these selectors give our divs unique properties.

+In your CSS, first set up a series of individual ID selectors for each div.
+Leave them "blank" for now, meaning don't write any rules inside them (properties & values):

+{% highlight css %}
+div#first {

+}

+div#second {

+}

+div#third {

+}

+div#fourth {

+}

+div#fifth {

+}
+{% endhighlight %}

 * * *